futel/vpnbox/README-ssl.txt

 ./easyrsa init-pki
 # create the ca creds
 ./easyrsa build-ca nopass
-# creds are at pki/ca.crt, pki/ca.key
+# ca cert and key are at pki/ca.crt, pki/ca.key

 # create server request and key
 # start at vpnbox directory